Beautiful things can happen in the meeting space between two people

 The Siren Voice of the Smart-arse

-From time to time I do catch the siren voice of being the smartarse who’ll fix things.
+From time to time I do catch and interrupt the siren voice of being the smartarse who’ll fix things.
 When I do, as I did in the recent trial session with the client, beautiful things happen.

 I remember I first started learning about the value of simply being with people when I was a volunteer crisis counsellor for Lifeline in Sydney.
 Every now and then I experienced that “meeting” that Graham Long told me about later.
 True “Meeting” would normally only come about at 3 am on the midnight shift, when I could barely keep my eyes open.
 In those moments, I think I simply forgot to be clever and “useful” and was just there for the caller.